Community support, carers and care homes

 - how to get priority testing - unpaid carers are recognised as key workers

 Liverpool Carers Centre can also give you advice and support, including how to deliver personal care safely such as dressing and showering if you are unable to maintain a two metre distance.
+They can also order PPE for you if you need it.
 Please see their contact details below.

 Liverpool Carers Centre